joacoh/wise2mbh/README.md

 ---
 ### Scripts and Tutorials

-A general script and tutorials for the generation of input samples and use of the functions will be provided in the near future!
+A solid pipeline has been developed for internal-use only on the ETHER sample and a modified version will be provided in the near future!
+Right now, everybody can build a script with the provided functions and tutorials.
+Be aware of matrix sizes when using the MC approach.

-Actual stage of scripts: **Work in progress**
+Actual stage of public pipeline: **Work in progress**

 Actual stage of tutorials: **Ready**